 BANDWIDTH

 Until a Master Bandwidth Purchase and Sale Agreement is executed between you (“Counterparty”) and Enron Broadband Services, L.P. (“Company”), this GTC will set forth the general terms and conditions governing all Transactions between us.

-GTCompany and Counterparty shall each be referred to as a “Party” under this GTC.
+Company and Counterparty shall each be referred to as a “Party” under this GTC.
 Counterparty and Company hereby agree as follows:

 1. Agreement for Transactions.